- Search The Registry

 Born in Chicago, Valerie Eileen Hall trained as an opera singer at Chicago's American Conservatory of Music for three years.
-She learned piano as a youngster and played with local bluesman Lee "Shot" Williams at the age of 15.
-In 1982 she came to the notice of the blues audience as a singer by portraying Ma Rainey in a local musical stage play and two years later, she recorded her debut album for the Rooster label, which received "rave" reviews from the critics, all of whom commented on the power of Wellington's voice.
+She learned piano as a youngster and played with local bluesman Lee "Shot" Williams at age 15.
+In 1982 she came to the notice of the blues audience as a singer by portraying Ma Rainey in a local musical stage play, and two years later, she recorded her debut album for the Rooster label, which received "rave" reviews from the critics, all of whom commented on the power of Wellington's voice.

 In 1987, she contributed one track to Alligator Record’s The New Bluebloods, an anthology of younger blues artists, and provided music to several television commercials.
 As a blues woman, she fit right in, becoming a regular in the blues clubs and compiling an impressive theatrical resume for her portrayals of women who, like opera singers, learned to project their voices without microphones.